Akhil-Sharma30/Akhil-Sharma30.github.io/content/about.md

 # **Current and Past Affiliations**

 > The organisations, institutes, and programs I am currently working for (or under), or have worked for in the past.
+## Research Intern

+[Indian Institute of Science (IISc)](https://cistup.iisc.ac.in/)*, Bangalore, India,  – (Jan 2024 - July 2024)*

+- During my internship, I was engaged in automating the development of test scenarios based on practical Indian road conditions for real-world bus driver simulators.
+- This work aims to improve the scenario for specific Indian environments like Bangalore and conduct comprehensive studies on driver behavior under Indian road conditions, providing crucial insights for policy-making and infrastructure development.

+---
 ## Machine Learning and LLMs Engineer

 [Agnisys](https://www.agnisys.com)*, Boston, Massachusetts,  – (June 2023 - Sept 2023)*